danilopedraza/komodo/book/src/using_komodo/using_the_repl.md

 # Using the REPL

-To start the REPL, you just have to type `symstatic` in the terminal.
+To start the REPL, you just have to type `komodo` in the terminal.
 It will show you something like this:

 ```
 >>>
 ```

-You can type a Symstatic expression, and it will evaluate it.
+You can type a Komodo expression, and it will evaluate it.
 Let's try something simple:

 ```
 >>> "Hello, world!"